 1. Diminishing Happiness Levels

-Critical thinkers and even those with a smidgen of common sense will tell you happiness levels have been diminishing recently.
+Critical thinkers and even those with a smidgen of common sense will agree that happiness levels have been diminishing recently.
 Statistics, inaccurate perhaps, but approximately true, reveal rates of mental wellbeing have plummeted, with the proportion of those saying they’re “very happy” falling from around one third of Americans to less than one fifth in recent years.

-Add to that research suggesting that global rates of anxiety and depression rocketed by nearly a third in 2020 alone—the largest increase ever recorded—and it’s clear that the defining mood of the modern era has become one of disappointment and disillusionment.
+Add to that research suggesting that global rates of anxiety and depression rocketed by nearly a third in 2020 alone——the largest increase ever recorded——and it’s clear that the mood of the modern era has stagnated into one of disappointment and disillusionment.

 2. The Modern Disconnect